vickmuir/Backup/evault-mssql-plugin.md

 To install the SQL plug-in for Windows, run the Agent installation kit.
 The plug-in appears as an option on the **Custom Setup** page.

-**Note**: Before you install the MSSQL EVault plug-in for your Microsoft Windows server, stop both EVault services in `services.msc`.
+Before you install the MSSQL plug-in for your Microsoft Windows server, stop both EVault services in `services.msc`.
+{:important}

 1. Browse to `c:\installs\evault` folder and run the .exe file with the higher revision number.
 2. At the language screen, click **OK**.